Jaid/twitch-helix/readme.md

+# Deprecated

+Deprecated in favor of [`twitch`](https://yarnpkg.com/en/package/twitch).
+Please migrate to this package.

 # twitch-helix
 Little helper class for the new Twitch API described in current [Twitch API docs](https://dev.twitch.tv/docs/api/reference).<br>
 [Transpiled and minified](https://unpkg.com/twitch-helix) with Babel.